Lightnet/raylib_luajit/README.md

 ```

 ## FFI Library:
   Another way is access c library using FFI for raylib and other libs.
+Example filename.dll

 ```lua
 local ffi = require("ffi")